 A weekly meal plan is always useful to have.
 It helps with shopping, meal preparation, healthy eating, meal variety, and can save on the grocery bill.
-Here is my suggested meal plan for the upcoming week.
-This is the menu for Week 3.
-Click Week 1 and Week 2 to access menus for those weeks.
-The Week 1 posting also includes information on meal planning in general.
+What follows is my suggested meal plan and shopping list for Week 3.
+I have several weeks’ worth of meal plans developed using recipes I have created for my food blog.
+You can access the meal plans for other weeks by clicking on the hotlinks at the end of this posting.
+Of note, the Week 1 posting also includes information on meal planning in general.

 I’ve provided a list of the main ingredients that, for the most part, would probably involve a shopping trip to the supermarket for most.
 However, as always, read each recipe thoroughly and carefully to create your own list as I have not listed what I consider to be “staple” items like regular milk, butter, eggs, flour, sugar, butter/shortening, oil, spices, etc.

 Click on the green hotlinks to access the recipes.

 Glazed Lemon Pecan Sweet Bread – This is a lovely treat to start off the week.
 Tuck it in to the lunch bags for a treat at break.